Flyers even series at 2 with 2-1 win over Rangers

 Off they'll go to New York, the series tied.

-Giroux limped to the bench after taking a hard hit from Mats Zuccarello late in the third.
+Giroux limped to the bench after taking a hard hit late in the third.
 Giroux, third in the NHL with 86 points, had no shots on goal in the first two games and has only two assists through four games.

 Moore gave the Rangers a 1-0 lead when he joined the rush out of the penalty box and scored on a wraparound goal 4:38 into the game.

-The Rangers pounded Mason with shot after shot, doubling the Flyers' total for most of the first two periods.
+The Rangers won Game 3 on the strength of 28 blocked shots that choked the Flyers out of scoring opportunities.
+In Game 4, the Rangers pounded Mason with shot after shot, doubling the Flyers' total for most of the first two periods.

 Mason was sprawled in the crease stopping several shots and kept the Flyers in a game they desperately needed to win.

-Lundqvist, an eight-time All-Star and 2012 Vezina Trophy winner, stopped 23 shots but was betrayed by an offense that couldn't convert open looks.
+Lundqvist, an eight-time All-Star and 2012 Vezina Trophy winner, was stout but betrayed by an offense that couldn't convert open looks.

 Notes: The Rangers have scored first in the last three games. ...
 Flyers D Nicklas Grossmann left the game in the second period with a lower-body injury. ...
 Lauren Hart, the daughter of longtime former Flyers broadcaster Gene Hart, sang "God Bless America," alternating lyrics with Kate Smith, who was on a video image.
 Smith's rendition of the song has been a rallying anthem for the Flyers since the mid-1970s. ...
 Game 6 is Tuesday in Philadelphia.